timholy/ScheduleMeetings.jl/README.md

 - try to avoid having the same person presenting in both meetings within the same 7-day period
 - try to preserve the order of presentation as passed in by the targets

-It defines an objective function and uses evolutionary optimization where the mutation operation is to make swaps.
+It defines an objective function and uses exhautive optimization (it tries every permutation).

 Demo: